-PAs are healthcare providers who are nationally certified and state licensed to practice medicine.
-They perform physical exams, diagnose illnesses, develop and carry out treatment plans, order and interpret lab tests, assist in surgery, provide patient education, and prescribe medications.
-PAs are employed in virtually all types of health care settings including private offices, clinics, and hospitals.
-PAs can practice in almost any field of medicine including family practice, surgery, pediatrics, psychiatry, and orthopedics to name just a few.
+PAs are employed in virtually all types of health care settings including private offices, clinics and hospitals.
+PAs can practice in almost any field of medicine including family practice, surgery, pediatrics, psychiatry and orthopedics to name just a few.

-The King's College Department of Physician Assistant Studies has over 30 years of experience in preparing students for the PA profession and provides sophisticated didactic and clinical training in all areas of general medicine.
-King's College has graduated over 1000 Physician Assistants who practice throughout the country.
+The King's College Department of Physician Assistant Studies began in 1975 and has over 40 years of experience in preparing students for the PA profession and provides sophisticated didactic and clinical training in all areas of general medicine.
+King's College has graduated over 1000 Physician Assistants who practice throughout the country in all areas of medicine.